janosgyerik/articles/hacking-contest-lessons/level4.md

 The problem is obvious:
-`strcpy` is well-known to be unsafe, it doesn't check if the destination array has enough space to store the source array.
+`strcpy` is well-known to be unsafe, as it doesn't check if the destination array has enough space to store the source array.
 We can overwrite the memory area beyond `buf` using a long command line argument.

 If you recall from the previous challenge,